Start Your Arkansas LLC

 State fees

-Filing your Certificate of Organization in Arkansas is only $45.00 if you submit an electronic filing or $50.00 if you submit a paper filing.
+Filing your Certificate of Organization in Arkansas costs a total of $45.00, which includes $40 state filing fee and $5 processing fee.
 These filing fees are some of the lowest in the country for LLCs.

 If you decide to reserve your name ahead of time (which is not required), getting your LLC started in Arkansas can cost as little as $67.50 if you do all of your filing and applications online.